Jamai Raja 2.0: Ravi Dubey & Nia Sharma Begin Shooting; Actors Share Pictures!

 SidNi Coming Soon

 Ravi shared a video and captioned it, "The production team seems more calm though #jamairaja2.0 @viniyardfilms."
-Sharing a picture snapped with Nia, Ravi captioned it, "#sidni Comin' soon." - (sic)
+Sharing a picture snapped with Nia, Ravi wrote, "#sidni Comin' soon." - (sic)

 Jamai Raja Cast

 As per the latest report, apart from Ravi and Nia, Achint Kaur will continue to be a part of the series.
 Apparently, Sudhanshu Pandey, Sanjay Swaraj and Varun Jain will play pivotal roles.
-Also, Pratik Dixit, who was a part of Bollywood film Bang Bang, will be seen in the web-series.
+Also, Pratik Dixit, who was a part of the Bollywood film Bang Bang, will be seen in the web series.

 Most Read: Nach Baliye 9: Shrenu Parikh SLAPS Rahul Mahajan; Shraddha Injured-Will She BACK OUT Of The Show?